Blittable and Non-Blittable Types

 The following complex types are also blittable types:

-One-dimensional arrays of blittable types, such as an array of integers.
+One-dimensional arrays of blittable primitive types, such as an array of integers.
 However, a type that contains a variable array of blittable types is not itself blittable.

 Formatted value types that contain only blittable types (and classes if they are marshaled as formatted types).
 For more information about formatted value types, see Default marshaling for value types.